 In this step, the alcohol is acted upon by a protic acid.
 Due to the lone pairs present on oxygen atom it acts as a Lewis base.
 Protonation of alcoholic oxygen takes place which makes it a better leaving group.
 It is a reversible step which takes place very quickly.

-- Formation of carbocation: In this step, the C-O bond breaks generating a carbocation.
-This step is the slowest step in the mechanism of dehydration of alcohol.
+In this step, the C-O bond breaks generating a carbocation.
+This step is the slowest step in the mechanism of dehydration of an alcohol.
 Hence, the formation of carbocation is considered as the rate determining step.

 This is the last step in dehydration of alcohols.
 Here the proton generated is eliminated with the help of a base.
 The carbon atom adjacent to the carbocation breaks the existing C-H bond to form C=C. Thus, an alkene is formed.